-GEOG205 Winter 2022 Map Project (25%)
+GEOG205 Winter 2023 Map Project (25%)

-- ➤ The project outline is completely open if you have specific ideas of your own. - The purpose is to create a map of your choosing from data import to finish. - ➤ Use this chance to make a map to show an area / theme that is useful or meaningful to you or an area relevant to another course.
+- The project outline is completely open if you have specific ideas of your own. - The purpose is to create a map of your choosing from data import to finish. - ➤ Use this chance to make a map to show an area / theme that is useful or meaningful to you .... or an area relevant to another course.
 You can use the three assignments as 'models' of the type of map you might produce: 1.
 Location, 2.
 Thematic, 3.
-Topographic; check the 'Projects' link under Tutorials on the GEOG205 home page to view some previous project maps. - Final product is a tabloid (11 x 17") or letter (8.5 x11") page size map, submitted along with a 1-2 page description / rationale behind your area and design why you chose this area, what you are showing, and design principles. - This map should embody the principles and processes learned during the course.
-Do NOT use a rasterized vector map as background in your final output.
+Topographic; check the examples included below of some previous project maps; more will be shown in lectures, notably March 7. - Final product is a tabloid (11 x 17") or letter (8.5 x11") page size map, submitted along with a 1-2 page description / rationale behind your area and design why you chose this area, what you are showing, and design principles. - This map should embody the principles and processes learned during the course.
+Do NOT use any rasterized vector map as background in your final output.
 It IS OK to include a raster layer e.g. world hillshade but not world topographic map. - You should endeavour to access and assemble the data you need in this first week's lab time ... confer with your TA as needed.